First Italo-Ethiopian War: Background

 The defeat at Dogali made the Italians cautious for a moment, but on 10 March 1889, Emperor Yohannes died after being wounded in battle against the Ansar and on his deathbed admitted that Ras Mengesha, the supposed son of his brother, was actually his own son and asked that he succeed him.
 The revelation that the emperor had slept with his brother's wife scandalised intensely Orthodox Ethiopia, and instead the Negus Menelik was proclaimed emperor on 26 March 1889.
 Ras Mengesha, one of the most powerful Ethiopian noblemen, was unhappy about being by-passed in the succession and for a time allied himself with the Italians against the Emperor Menelik.
 Under the feudal Ethiopian system, there was no standing army, and instead, the nobility raised up armies on behalf of the Emperor.
-In December 1889, the Italians advanced inland again and took the cities of Asmara and Keren.
+In August 1889, the Italians advanced inland again and took Asmara.